-For many of you who have a bit of a come down of an afternoon, waiting for an an afternoon exam and having to perform well is something close to torture.
-Here’s a few ways you can feel perked up and ready for the exam, and full of adrenalin to face it.
+For many of you who have a bit of a comedown of an afternoon, waiting for an afternoon exam and having to perform well is something close to torture.
+Here are a few ways you can feel perked up and ready for the exam, and full of adrenalin to face it.

 Succumb to a nap

-A ten to twenty minute capnap can work wonders, restoring alertness, enhancing performance, and reducing mistakes.
-A study at NASA on sleepy military pilots and astronauts found that a 40-minute nap improved performance by 34% and alertness 100%.
+A 10 to 20 minutes cap nap can work wonders, restoring alertness, enhancing performance, and reducing mistakes.
+A study at NASA on sleepy military pilots and astronauts found that a 40-minute nap improved performance by 34% and alertness by 100%.

 Get some fresh air

-However it may be the case that you’ve a two-exam day and have to stay in with a teacher over lunch time.
+However, it may be the case that you’ve got a two-exam day and have to stay in with a teacher over lunchtime.
 If this is the case, you’ll not be able to get outside and enjoy the sun, but will have to resort to indoor options.